mohancse1707/mohan.github.com/profile.md

 ## Mohankumar Rathinam
-Overall 8.2 years of experience in developing web and enterprise applications using Java / J2EE technologies.
+Overall 8 plus years of experience in developing web and enterprise applications using Java / J2EE technologies.

 #### **Professional Summary:**